 What is Medication-induced (Medication-overuse) headache?

 Medication-induced (medication-overuse) headache is a cause of frequent or daily headache.
+Medication-induced (medication-overuse) headaches are also known as Rebound headaches and the symptoms are similar to any other headaches such as pain in eyes, face, cheek, shoulder, neck, either side of head or both sides of head.
+There can be additional symptoms like nausea, sensitivity to light etc based on the underlying headache problem for a patient.
 It is caused by taking painkillers or triptan medicines very regularly for headaches or migraine.
 Doctors usually refer to this condition as medication-overuse headache even if you have been taking the medication correctly at the recommended dose.
 Medication-induced headache is the third most common cause of headache after migraine and tension-type headache.

 About 1 in 50 people develop this problem at anytime during their life.
 Most commonly it happens in people between the age of 30 – 40.
 Medication-induced headaches is caused by taking painkillers or triptan medicines too regularly for tension-type headaches or migraine attack.
 It is a common cause of headaches that occur daily or on most days.
 Some patients feel that their headache never leaves them at all.

 Read more – 10 Common Habits that trigger migraine

 A medication-induced (medication-overuse) headache vicious cycle can easily develop starting from a normal bad spell of tension-type headache or migraine attack.
 A typical scenario would go like this –

 You are having a stressful day and get a bad spell of tension-type headache or migraine attack.
 To get going you take painkillers or triptan medicines and the pain goes away for sometime.
 You continue to have few stress days/weeks/months and quite often start taking painkillers to cure pain.
 This goes on for a while and your body becomes used to the painkillers or triptan.